Graduate Student Jelani Day Confirmed Dead One Month After Being Reported Missing - E! Online

 A cause of death has not yet been determined.

-According to NBC News, Jelani was last seen on the University of Illinois campus on Aug.
+According to NBC News, Jelani was last seen on the Illinois State University campus on Aug.
 24. Additionally, the Bloomington Police Department shared that security cameras recorded him visiting a cannabis dispensary earlier that morning.

 Then, two days later, investigators located his white Chrysler in Peru, Illinois, about an hour north of Bloomington.
 NBC News reports that Jelani's clothes were left in the vehicle.